 There are a number of mission and outreach activities supported by the Adare Uniting Church.
 They are briefly summarized below.
-Further information is available by clicking on the highlighted words or by contacting the name provided for each area.
+Further information is available by clicking on highlighted words or by contacting the name provided for each area.
 Angela and Roydon Ellison coordinate mission and outreach areas..

 The aim of a men’s shed is to provide men from all stages of life with an opportunity to meet, talk and share.
 It helps address potential mental health issues associated with loneliness.

 Contact Dennis Williams (8552 7676) for more details or click HERE to be taken to their web page

 Kairos Prison Ministry Australia is an interdenominational Christian ministry reaching out to incarcerated individuals, their families and those who work with them; to bring sustainable meaning and hope in the place of loneliness, isolation and despair.

 Through a 40 hour program given over three to five days inside prisons (called a ‘Short Course’), as well as weekend outside programs (for relations and close friends of the incarcerated), Kairos presents the possibility of a different, positive life through supportive, compassionate and non-judgemental words, actions and examples.
 Then through ongoing ‘Journey’ visits and reunion days, continuing hope and support are offered and ‘proven’ by the continued contact (“walking the talk”).
 A small team from Adare supports this ministry.
 The congregation also supports the team with biscuits, letter writing, and ongoing prayer.

 For more information please go to the Kairos Prison Ministry Australia website or talk with David Beck (Ph 85528538).

 The Adare Uniting Church supports Ross Robertson nursing home, and the Kirribilli / Kiama nursing homes by conducting or participating in worship services.

 Ross Robertson services are held at 10.45 am each Sunday.
 Others are as per the church roster.
 Contact F Richardson for details.